LucasColman/LucasColman/README.md

-### Hi there 👋
+# Hi there 👋
-## Computer Systems Analyst Student
+### I'am a computer systems analyst student.
-- 📚 I’m currently learning everything about Frontend and Backend technologies
+📚 I’m currently learning everything about Frontend and Backend technologies

 <!--
 **LucasColman/LucasColman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.